-Straight to the point: it’s a waste of time.
+Straight to the point: I’m not impressed.

 Care to know why?
 Well, then keep reading.